For Au Pairs

 Please be prepared to send us your:

-- CV, with a full description of your childcare experiences, written in English.
+- CV, with a full description of your childcare experience and other work, written in English.

 - Photos of yourself with children